Discover more from DarthCoin’s Bitcoin Guides

 This is a good opsec operation if you want to move funds, internally, from one channel to another and later make a swap out to onchain.
 Use your imagination :)

-Read more use cases and full guide for OBW here:
+Read more use cases and full guide for Valet here:

 Breez - Good mobile node with limited node functions